 | |

-Application Security | 6.
+| Application Security | 8.
 An application must maintain and securely configure domains where the application is hosted. | The following needs to be true when an application makes calls to domains owned by the application owner:

 |

-7. When applicable, an application must enable security headers and cookie security attributes. | PLATFORM PROVIDED | |
+| 9.
+When applicable, an application must enable security headers and cookie security attributes. | PLATFORM PROVIDED Do not use unsafe-inline or unsafe-eval directives in script-src when possible.
+This will make the policy ineffective against cross-site scripting vulnerabilities. | |

-8. An application must validate and sanitize all untrusted data and treat all user input as unsafe to mitigate injection-related vulnerabilities.
-Untrusted data is any input that can be manipulated to contain a web attack payload. | There are no specific implementation details. | |
+| 10.
+An application must validate and sanitize all untrusted data and treat all user input as unsafe to mitigate injection-related vulnerabilities.
+Untrusted data is any input that can be manipulated to contain a web attack payload. | 1.
+An application using Forge SQL must not build SQL statements by concatenating untrusted input and must use parameterized queries where possible to mitigate SQL injections and unauthorized data access. | |

-9. An application must not use versions of third-party libraries and dependencies with known critical or high vulnerabilities.
+| 11.
+An application must not use versions of third-party libraries and dependencies with known critical or high vulnerabilities.
 When vulnerabilities in these libraries and dependencies are discovered, an application owner must remediate them as quickly as possible. | There are no specific implementation details. | |

-Privacy | 10.
+| Privacy | 15.
 An application must not collect or store credentials belonging to Atlassian user accounts such as user passwords or user API tokens.
-If an app is currently requesting or storing Atlassian API tokens in order to access a REST API that does not currently support authentication from apps, the app developer can notify Atlassian and receive a temporary waiver for this requirement while Atlassian makes the proper changes to our API to support authenticated requests from apps.
-Once the API supports approved authentication methods, the app developer will be given a reasonable amount of time to migrate away from using Atlassian API tokens.
-This requirement does not prohibit apps from storing credentials used to access non-Atlassian applications. | There are no specific implementation details. |
+If an app needs to request or store Atlassian API tokens in order to access a REST API that does not currently support authentication from apps, the app developer can request Atlassian to make the changes to our API to support authenticated requests from apps. | There are no specific implementation details. |

-Vulnerability Management | 11.
+| Vulnerability Management | 16.
 You must know, understand, and follow our Security Bug Fix Policy.
-The following page explains Atlassian’s Security Bug Fix Policy for Marketplace Apps. | There are no specific implementation details. |
+The following page explains Atlassian's Security Bug Fix Policy for Marketplace Apps. | There are no specific implementation details. |

-12. You must notify Atlassian of all security incidents via ECOHELP.
+| 17.
+You must notify Atlassian of all security incidents via ECOHELP.
 The following guide explains how to handle a security incident. | There are no specific implementation details. | |

-13. You must identify at least one email as a security contact and have them create an account on ecosystem.atlassian.net so that they are notified about vulnerabilities in the app via Atlassian Marketplace Security (AMS) tickets.
+| 18.
+You must identify at least one email as a security contact and have them create an account on ecosystem.atlassian.net so that they are notified about vulnerabilities in the app via Atlassian Marketplace Security (AMS) tickets.
 The following guide explains how to get access to AMS.
 Please note that an admin can also be listed as a security contact. | There are no specific implementation details. |

 This table gives guidance specific to Forge apps.

-TYPE OF REQUIREMENT | SECURITY REQUIREMENT | IMPLEMENTATION DETAILS |
+| TYPE OF REQUIREMENT | SECURITY REQUIREMENT | IMPLEMENTATION DETAILS |

-Authentication & Authorization | 1.
+| Authentication & Authorization | 1.
 An application must authenticate and authorize every request on all endpoints exposed.
 Anonymous access to application endpoints and resources can be allowed in scenarios where it is needed. | 1.
 An application must default to using asUser() when performing an operation on behalf of the user. |

-2. Before making calls using asApp() , you must verify the expected permissions (for example, from product context) with the permissions REST APIs. | ||
+2. Before making calls using asApp(), you must verify the expected permissions (for example, from product context) with the permissions REST APIs. | ||

-Data Protection | 2.
+| Data Protection | 2.
 Any Atlassian End User Data:

 | PLATFORM PROVIDED |

-3. An application must use TLS version 1.2 (or higher) to encrypt all of its traffic, and enable HSTS with a minimum age of one year.
-We highly recommend only allowing clients to connect using ciphersuites listed under the “Intermediate compatibility” section of the latest Mozilla’s Server Side TLS guidance.
+| 3.
+An application must use TLS version 1.2 (or higher) to encrypt all of its traffic, and enable HSTS with a minimum age of one year.
+We highly recommend only allowing clients to connect using ciphersuites listed under the "Intermediate compatibility" section of the latest Mozilla's Server Side TLS guidance.
 These ciphersuites provide a good balance of security and compatibility with older clients.
 If you choose to only implement a subset of the ciphersuites, you should thoroughly test any production changes to avoid customer impact. | PLATFORM PROVIDED | |

-4. An application must follow the “Principle of Least Privilege”, when requesting app scopes.
+| 4.
+An application must follow the "Principle of Least Privilege", when requesting app scopes.
 This means that an application should only request scopes required to perform its intended functionality, and nothing more. | Read about Forge scopes here: Permissions | |

 5. An application must securely store and manage secrets, which include OAuth tokens, Trello tokens, sharedSecret, API keys, and encryption keys.
 They cannot be stored in places that are easily accessible.
 Example of places include: